jordanchoi/ID_S10208161D_JordanChoi_Assg2/README.md

   * jQuery was used to manipulate DOMs of the website.
 Such as hiding of elements, change of image src, modifying the data displayed based on the API fetch.
 * API
   * APIs were used to retrieve the necessary data such as the COVID-19 countries and global statistics and news article.
+* JSON
+  * JSON was used to create and retrieve Local Storage.
+* Adobe XD
+  * Adobe XD
+    * Adobe XD was used to create and design the wireframe of the site.
 ### Scripts Used
 * [Chart.js](https://www.chartjs.org/)
   * Chart.js was used to create chart based on the data retrieved by API.